DO I NEED A LIVING TRUST?

-- Since the trust is Living, it continues to live and provide for the benefit of your heirs or minor children in the event you do not want an outright distribution to a young adult or directly to the Guardian of your minor children.
+- Since the trust is Living, it continues to live and provide for the benefit of your heirs or minor children in the event you do not want an outright distribution to a child or young adult or directly to the Guardian of your minor children.

-5. IS A WILL NECESSARY IF I HAVE A LIVING TRUST?
+IS A WILL NECESSARY IF I HAVE A LIVING TRUST?

-Yes, here are a few reasons way:
+Yes, here are a few reasons why: